 Adiponectin is a protein hormone produced in the adipose tissues, brain, and muscles of our body.
 It helps in the regulation of glucose levels and the breakdown of fatty acids.
 Intermittent fasting enhances the production of adiponectin.

 Studies have shown that adiponectin reverses insulin resistance and hence improves testosterone levels.
 Adiponectin enhances insulin sensitivity which stimulates testosterone production.

 When it comes to intermittent fasting there are various types to choose from.
 If you are new to fasting, you can start with a simple 12-hour overnight fasting.
 Start this routine for a few days a week and gradually improve your strategy.

 To know how to follow 12-hour intermittent fasting, its benefits, and all its essential guidelines, read 12 Hour Intermittent Fasting: A Guide On 12 Hour Fast.

 Following an intermittent fasting routine regularly, choosing healthy nutritious food, and regular exercise can optimize your testosterone levels.
 With many health benefits, this fasting routine can increase your testosterone levels, endurance, and muscle mass.

 So, though intermittent fasting does not directly help increase the body’s testosterone levels, it has an indirect correlation.
 One of the significant reasons for intermittent fasting testosterone level boost is by helping burn fat and improving the synthesis of luteinizing hormone.

-Intermittent fasting is a great way to increase testosterone in men because it also helps regulate the body’s other functions and encourages an overall healthier lifestyle.
+Intermittent fasting & testosterone do relate, and is a great way to increase testosterone in men because it also helps regulate the body’s other functions and encourages an overall healthier lifestyle.